Amzo/pneumonia/README.md

 An example client is available in the client folder also written in python

-Full documentation can be foudd [here](https://github.com/Amzo/pneumonia/tree/main/Documentation/Anthony/server)
+Full documentation can be found [here](https://github.com/Amzo/pneumonia/tree/main/Documentation/Anthony/server)

 ## Client